 - ¼ tsp garlic powder or 1 garlic clove

 - For sauce

 - 2 tbsp garlic ginger paste

 - Wash the cauliflower florets and place them in hot boiled salt water for 30 minutes.
 Drain the water and keep it aside.

-- Prepare batter: Take a large bowl and add all the flours one by one.
-Add turmeric, red chili, garlic powder, minced ginger and salt.
+- Prepare the batter: Take a large bowl and add all the flours one by one.
+Add turmeric, red chili, garlic powder, minced ginger, and salt.
 Mix evenly.